 Completion of all assignments in a timely manner is mandatory.
 Any student who fails to hand in an assignment on the correct day and at the correct time will lose 10 percent off the grade of that assignment the first day and 5 additional percentage points for each additional day the assignment is late.
 The grading scale is as follows:

+unig scale is as follows:

-100 - 94 = A 85 - 80 = C 93 - 86 = B Below $80 = F$
+100 - 94 = A 85 - 80 = C

+93 - 86 = B Below $80 = F$